 Product Information is at the core of any shopping experience.
-In the age of Pervasive Commerce, it would makes all apps and websites Product-Aware and enable all businesses to present the right customer with the right product, every time.
+In the age of Pervasive Commerce, it would make all apps and websites Product-Aware and enable all businesses to present the right customer with the right product, every time.
 But what exactly is product information?
 What does it entail?

 The simple explanation is that it is information about a product.
 But the reality is actually not as simplistic as that.
 In the digital era, there are certain parameters that product information needs to meet in order to be useful and meaningful in both brick-and-mortar and online contexts.

 Essentially, product information is divided into offers and catalog data.
 Offers data refers to all the data related to the sale of a product – the stores at which it is sold, the price at each store, promotions, availability, shipping details, etc. This information is typically dynamic and changes often.
 Then there is the more static information i.e. catalog information.
-This includes deeper more descriptive data like attributes, features, images, unique identifiers, etc.
+This includes deeper more descriptive data like attributes, features, images, unique identifiers, etc. Explore our data for examples!

 Together, both these pieces form a comprehensive product record.
 What does this look like?
 Let’s consider a product found in almost every household – the toaster.
 Here’s an example of what some of the product information for an Oster 2-Slice Toaster in red looks like.
 This is inclusive of variance in models.